On this page

 - Health benefits on low income grounds

-You can get an application form from the prison, download the form from gov.uk or contact the Assisted Prison Visits Unit (see Further information).
+You can get an application form from the prison, or apply online gov.uk/help-with-prison-visits or contact Help With Prison Visits (see Further information).
 Assistance is normally given towards one visit every two weeks, and up to 26 visits in a 12-month period.
 If you cannot travel to the prison and back home in one day, a contribution to the costs of an overnight stay will be considered.
 To get reimbursed, you should keep tickets and apply within 28 days of the visit.
 You can apply in advance for the cheapest rail tickets available.
 You must also get a Confirmation of Visit form stamped by the prison.
 You can also get help with the costs of childcare if you have to pay a registered childcare provider to look after your child while you are visiting the prisoner.

 What to do if you are looking after someone on temporary release (licence)